 Finally, Availity was capable of delivering the level of integration Community wanted.
 They did not want their users exiting the Epic workflow in order to edit claims or check the status.
 With Availity, Community’s users could continue to work in Availity while managing claims edits and submissions.

 “Availity checked every box better than anyone that I had seen before,” said Meadows.
-“I took a lot of comfort in hearing from people in a variety of capacities selecting one vendor and having a good rationale.
-I have confidence we made the right choice."
+“I took a lot of comfort in hearing from people in a variety of capacities before selecting a vendor.
+I have confidence we made the right choice.”